-

 Is there ever black matrix

-The host rock within the entire region is brown, chocolate brown and redish
+within the entire region is brown, chocolate brown and redish brown.
+There

 -